deanOfWalls/deanOfWalls/resume.md

 ### Professional Summary

 * Entry-level Full-Stack Developer with a diverse background in commercial driving, technical support, nursing, and game design, bringing a unique perspective to software development.
-* Proficient in Java, Spring Boot, JavaScript, C#, and TypeScript, with solid skills in object-oriented programming (OOP).
-* Skilled in multiple programming languages including Java, JavaScript, TypeScript, and C#, which enable me to tackle complex software development challenges effectively.
+* Skilled in multiple programming languages including Java, JavaScript, TypeScript, and C#, with solid skills in object-oriented programming (OOP).
 * Eager to kick-start my career in software development and contribute effectively to development projects, utilizing my skills in coding, debugging, and collaborative development.

 ## Personal Projects